Ginger ale, a folklore drink that has survived pharaohs (the famous Pharaoh ale), Shakespeare’s twelve nights …

 More than just a mere headache, migraines are a central nervous system disorder that affect the brain.

-Excited brain cells (excited by the above triggers) stimulate the neurotransmitter serotonin.4 It is hypothesized that serotonin constricts blood vessels, causing the intense, typically one-sided, throbbing pain migraineurs can irrefutably identify with.5 It is advocated by old wives of yon and ginger enthusiasts that ginger, in all likelihood, eases migraine pain by blocking out serotonin receptors.
-At the end of the day, ginger is analgesic in nature.
+Excited brain cells (excited by the above triggers) stimulate the neurotransmitter serotonin.4 One theory holds that serotonin dilates blood vessels, causing the intense, typically one-sided, throbbing pain migraineurs can irrefutably identify with.5 It is advocated by old wives of yon and ginger enthusiasts that ginger, in all likelihood, eases migraine pain by blocking out serotonin receptors.
+At the end of the day, ginger is pain-killing in nature.

 The next time a migraine strikes its unmerciful pulsating blade, instead of locking yourself in your closet to block out the light and noise till the pain fades, consider taking a detour to the kitchen and quickly whipping up some traditional, pain-relieving ginger ale.67